Kolb Studio: History

 In 1902, Emery C. Kolb (1881–1976) and Ellsworth L. Kolb (1876–1960) first arrived at the south rim of the Grand Canyon.
 In 1911, they successfully navigated the Colorado River, filming their journey.
-Built between from 1904 and 1926, the building they constructed was both a family home and photographic studio for the pioneering Kolb brothers.
+Built between 1904 and 1926, the building they constructed was both a family home and photographic studio for the pioneering Kolb brothers.
 The building has evolved through two major additions and countless minor changes during its century of existence at Grand Canyon.

 After the death of Emery Kolb in 1976, the National Park Service acquired the historic studio.
 During the 1990s, the Grand Canyon Association renovated the building and converted it to its current state.
-The Grand Canyon Association now operates an art gallery, bookstore and information inside the building.
+The Grand Canyon Association now operates an art gallery, bookstore, and information center inside the building.
 The bookstore's proceeds go to support the building, and the store features a tribute to the Kolbs’ photographs of mule riders at Grand Canyon.
 The start of the Bright Angel Trail is to the west of the Kolb Studio.